sverweij/dependency-cruiser/doc/cli.md

 ## depcruise-wrap-stream-in-html

 With `depcruise-wrap-stream-in-html` you can wrap the graphical output of GraphViz dot into html that is geared to make the graph easier to use.
-It a.o. adds highlight-on-hover.
+It adds a.o.:

+- highlighting dependencies on hover
+- the ability to 'pin' that highlight with a left mouse click ("on context menu").
+  Can be cleared with a left mouse click on something not a module or dependency or by pressing the _Escape_ key.

 <img width="799" alt="highlight on hover" src="assets/highlight-on-hover.png">